Population estimates for England and Wales

 The matrices are applied to those people leaving higher education in the reference period but who do not update their patient register.
 The application of the matrix occurs in one step in the year that people leave higher education.

 How has HELM been implemented?

-The explicit aim of introducing HELM was to increase the outflow of graduates from local authorities with higher education institutions at ages 22 and 23 and to increase the inflow of graduates to local authorities which are popular graduate destinations (such as London and other major urban centres) at ages 22 and 23 years.
+The explicit aim of introducing HELM was to increase the outflow of graduates from local authorities with higher education institutions at ages 22 and 23 years, and to increase the inflow of graduates to local authorities which are popular graduate destinations (such as London and other major urban centres) at the same age.
 This is illustrated in Figure 1 which shows a higher number of internal migration moves at ages 22 and 23 years.

 Local authority impacts of HELM